bluerobotics/ardusub-zola/advanced-usage/index.md

 As an example, you may have one view tailored to general navigation, and another that's designed around inspections.
 The first view could then be used while getting the vehicle to the inspection site, and then the second view can be switched to once it's time to actually perform the inspection.

-If a vehicle is not always controlled through the same control station computer/device then it may be useful to configure different views for the best control experience with each device.

 It is possible for different devices or browser instances to access Cockpit at the same time (e.g. using separate browser profiles, or one display in incognito mode, but currently **not** multiple tabs of the same